 without a foundational understanding or revelation that there is a creative genius behind creation who has left His

-way is that the Creator has Creation Rights , meaning He has the right to call the shots, so to speak, that is, to set
+way is that the creator has creation rights , meaning He has the right to call the shots, so to speak, that is, to set the

-the rules, principles, laws, etc. as to how things are to work and what He demands or expects out of His creation.
+rules, principles, laws, etc. as to how things are to work and what He demands or expects out of His creation.
+He

-He also has the right to determine creation's purpose, whether it is the whole or components of it.
-We see this
+also has the right to determine creation's purpose, whether it is the whole or components of it.
+We see this same

-same principle throughout man's world.
-Take an engineer who designs a modern-day car with all its high-tech
+principle throughout man's world.
+Take engineers that design modern-day cars with all their high-tech components

-components operated through computer chips and software; the engineer designs the car within certain
+operated through computer chips and software; they design cars within certain parameters to meet their

-following these design specs and not doing what is needed to stay within them will mean the car will fall short of
+design specs and not doing what is needed to stay within them will mean the cars will fall short of the engineers'

-the engineer's concept and most likely will fail along the way, sooner rather than later.
-As this argument goes, the
+concept and most likely will fail along the way, sooner rather than later.
+As this argument goes, the creator by

-Creator by definition (i.e., as a creator) has the right to the design and the performance of His creation, meaning He
+definition (i.e., as a creator) has the right to the design and the performance of His creation, meaning He not only

-not only builds His creation but He also determines the very principles or rules by which it is to operate.
-If creation,
+builds His creation but He also determines the very principles or rules by which it is to operate.
+If creation, at any

-at any level, deviates from this, then that portion of creation will ultimately fail to reach or attain to the peak
+level, deviates from this, then that portion of creation will ultimately fail to reach or attain to the peak performance

 As an aside, take the matter of sin.
 Ask preachers what sin is and for the most part they will offer some